-Considering that the change in the Georgian Tax Code was enacted before the reporting date, the deferred tax asset GEL 270 thousand was recognized to the extent that is probable that the Company will generate sufficient taxable profit until 1 January 2023, against which the deductible temporary differences can be utilised.
+The deferred tax asset GEL 145 thousand was recognized to the extent that is probable that the Company will generate sufficient taxable profit until 1 January 2023, against which the deductible temporary differences can be utilised.
+The estimate of taxable profit until 1 January 2023 is based on historical profitability of the Company and forecasts of future earnings.